"21K School + Stride family academic support team lead takes up 3 misconceptions about online schooling."Click to Know More

 Do you offer a Foreign Language?

-Yes, students can study French as second or third language upon payment for additional fee for the kit.
+Yes, students can study Arabic, French, ESOL, Japanese and Spanish as a second, or third language upon payment of an additional fee.

 How it Works